Baku Safety Guide

 Generally Safe

-Baku is a safe destination for tourists with low violent crime, though visitors should take standard precautions against petty theft and be aware of regional political sensitivities.
+Baku is a safe destination with low violent crime, but travelers should guard against petty theft and respect local customs.

 Emergency Numbers